didrikpa/iot_computas/README.md

 # iot_computas

-Repo for the iot-course by Computas.
+This is the repository for TeamBedkøm in the IOT-challenge made by Computas.